Jon Morgan

 Make sure the template you choose for your operating agreement is specific to Utah and includes all the information mentioned above.

-Once you have an operating agreement template, fill it in with the relevant information for your LLC and have all members sign it.
+I always advise my clients that once you have an operating agreement template, fill it in with the relevant information for your LLC and have all members sign it.
 This will ensure that everyone is on the same page and knows what to expect from the LLC.

 Employer Identification Number form